 These show exaggerated figures in action of pushing and pulling.
 They are side views, however, and that might hinder the viewer's empathy with the figure.

 These emphasize the pertinent action - the hand reaching out in front of the viewer performing the appropriate action.

 These show the object in question in perspective, sometimes exaggerated.
 To help clarify, one would often add a handle for pull and a plate for push.

-Of those three main categories, the doorway provides the clearest and quickest communication of the action.
+Of these three main categories, the doorway seems to provide the clearest and quickest communication of the action.